tetrateio/lula/docs/reference/domains/api-domain.md

 The API Domain allows for collection of data (via HTTP Get or Post Requests) generically from API endpoints.

+>[!Important]
+>This domain supports both read and write operations (Get and Post operations), so use with care.
+If you configure validations with API calls that mutate resources, add the `executable` flag to the request so that Lula will ask for verification before making the API call.

 ## Specification
-The API domain Specification accepts a list of `Requests` and an `Options` block. `Options` can be configured at the top-level and will apply to all requests except those which have embedded `Options`. `Request`-level options will *override* top-level `Options`.
+The API domain Specification (`api-spec`) accepts a list of `requests` and an `options` block. `options` can be configured at the top-level and will apply to all requests except those which have embedded `options`. `request`-level `options` will *override* top-level `options`.

 ```yaml